slarmoo/.github/profile/simon/simonReact/simonReact.md

 - Deploy to your production environment using a copy of the `deployReact.sh` script found in the [example class application](https://github.com/webprogramming260/simon-react/blob/main/deployReact.sh).
 Take some time to understand how it works.

   ⚠ **NOTE** - The `deployReact.sh` deployment script is different from the previous scripts and depends upon the `vite` package to be installed so that it can execute the toolchain that bundles the React application into static files that the browser can render.
-The bundled files are then deployed to your production environment and served up using the Express static files middleware.
+The bundled files are then deployed to your production environment.

   ```sh
   ./deployReact.sh -k <yourpemkey> -h <yourdomain> -s simon